CoFlows/CoFlows-CE/docs/Workflow.md

-Workspaces
+Workflows
 ===
-In **CoFlows** a project is called a Workspace.
+In **CoFlows** a project is called a Workflow.
 Developers declare the entire environment through a **package.json** file where they define both the project and it's executing containers together with the required resources.

-Every workspace depends on a set of sections:
+Every workflow depends on a set of sections:
 * **Base** code containing libraries used across the entire project
 * [Agents](Agents/General.md "Agents") code describing functions that are called either on a scheduled basis or that react to various external triggers.
 Agents can pull data from a website or check for updates in a database to give a few examples
 * [Queries](Queries/General.md "Queries") code defining functions that are automatically assigned URLs for WebAPI access from external systems.